PokemonGoMap/RocketMap/docs/extras/letsencrypt.md

 After installing certbot, you can use one of many methods to obtain a certificate.

+Before continuing, be sure to create backups of your web server configurations as it cannot be guaranteed that certbot will not break them.

 # Webroot

 Certbot can automatically detect your webserver's webroot, and complete the verification automatically, in addition to updating your webserver configuration itself.